Key takeaways:

 Storage

-Storage is a crucial consideration, as it determines how much footage you can save and for how long.
+Storage is crucial, as it determines how much footage you can save and how long.
 You can opt for local storage (e.g., DVR/NVR security cameras) or cloud storage (IP security cameras).

 Local storage doesn’t rely on internet access, but it may be vulnerable to physical damage or theft.
 Cloud storage offers convenience and accessibility from anywhere, though it typically comes with recurring costs.